ibm-cloud-docs/codeengine/appdeploy-plan.md

 When you deploy an app, by default, the application deploys such that it can receive requests from the public internet or from components within the {{site.data.keyword.codeengineshort}} project.
 In this case, the app is deployed with a public endpoint.
 {: shortdesc}

-You can also set the endpoint visibility for your app such that it is deployed with Setting a project-only endpoint means that your app is not accessible from the public internet and network access is only possible from other {{site.data.keyword.codeengineshort}} components that are running within the {{site.data.keyword.codeengineshort}} environment.a project-only endpoint.
+You can also set the endpoint visibility for your app such that it is deployed with Setting a project-only endpoint means that your app is not accessible from the public internet and network access is only possible from other {{site.data.keyword.codeengineshort}} components that are running within the {{site.data.keyword.codeengineshort}} environment.
 Applications are still accessible through shared components and therefore need to be secured.

 For example, if your solution consists of several applications within a project, you might set up your solution such that only one of those applications is visible from the internet so that it handles incoming traffic.
 This public-facing application can delegate work to other applications in your solution so that they do not need to be visible from the internet.